plackyhacker/plackyhacker.github.io/kernel/hevd-2.md

 ...
 ```

-This is Supervisor Mode Execution Prevention (SMEP) stopping Kernel mode from executing code in user space.
+This is **SMEP** preventing Kernel mode from executing code in user space.
 We need to be a bit more creative to gain code execution.

+## Stack Pivoting

+todo

 ## Return Oriented Programming

+todo

+## Modifying Page Table Entries

+todo

+## User Mode Code Execution Take 2

 todo